Jean-Luc Vandenbroucke

-Jean-Luc Vandenbroucke (born 31 May 1955 in Mouscron) is a Belgian former road bicycle racer, track cyclist and directeur sportif.
+Jean-Luc Vandenbroucke (born 31 May 1955) is a Belgian former road bicycle racer, track cyclist and directeur sportif.
 He is an uncle of Frank Vandenbroucke.
 He was a prologue specialist, winning 19 prologues throughout his career.

 Cycling career

-He won the one-day classic Blois-Chaville (a reconfigured version of Paris-Tours) in 1982.
+He won the one-day classic Blois-Chaville (a reconfigured version of Paris–Tours) in 1982.
 However, certain victory in the race was snatched from Laurent Fignon, who broke a pedal crank while in the lead near the finish.